20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 9. Burano

 Burano might be one of the most colorful Instagram spots in Venice, Italy, and it’s absolutely worth the Vaporetto ride.
-You can go independently or join a Murano and Burano tour if you want it organized.
-We went early and explored at our own pace, and I’d recommend this approach.
+You can go independently or join a Murano and Burano tour if you want something organized.
+We went and explored at our own pace, and I’d recommend this approach.

 The island is famous for its rainbow-colored houses and long history of lace-making.
 Fishermen reportedly painted their homes bright colors so they could find them coming home from sea.
 Is this true?
 No idea, but I was absolutely obsessed with the pretty colors!